Bwhiz/Recommender-System-ALS/README.md

 ## Results

 The results from the final model, including the effects of different embedding dimensions (`k`), can be found in the generated images in the `assets/` folder.

+A markdown version of the resulting paper from this study can be found in the [benedict_mlas_paper](https://github.com/Bwhiz/Recommender-System-ALS/blob/master/benedict_mlas_paper/benedict_mlas.md) folder.